Forecast issued at 4:25 pm EDT on Sunday 26 March 2017.

 Cloudy.
-Isolated showers.
-Winds westerly 20 to 30 km/h.
-Overnight temperatures falling to between 4 and 7 with daytime temperatures reaching between 9 and 14.
+Slight (30%) chance of a shower.
+Winds northwesterly 25 to 35 km/h.
+Overnight temperatures falling to around 9 with daytime temperatures reaching between 16 and 21.

 Partly cloudy.
 Very high (90%) chance of showers, most likely in the afternoon and evening.
 Winds north to northwesterly 15 to 20 km/h increasing to 35 km/h before tending west to northwesterly 15 to 25 km/h during the day.
 Overnight temperatures falling to around 8 with daytime temperatures reaching between 19 and 24.

 Partly cloudy.
 High (70%) chance of showers, most likely in the morning and afternoon.
 Light winds becoming west to southwesterly 15 to 20 km/h during the morning then becoming light during the evening.
 Overnight temperatures falling to between 5 and 8 with daytime temperatures reaching between 12 and 17.

 The next routine forecast will be issued at 5:40 am EDT Monday.